Becoming a Fellow

 Mellon Mays Undergraduate Fellowship (MMUF) Program applications and letters of recommendation for the Class of 2024 are both due Sunday, February 13, 2022 at 11:59 P.M.
 CST.
 Interested candidates must submit both the MMUF Application and Letter of Recommendation by the deadlines listed above for their application to MMUF to be considered complete.

 Questions about the fellowship and application process may be directed to firstname.lastname@example.org.

 Questions to Consider Before Applying

-In order to determine whether or not your goals and the mission of the MMUF program are in alignment, please consider researching and discussing the following questions with faculty and graduate students:
+In order to determine whether your goals and the mission of the MMUF program are in alignment, please consider researching and discussing the following questions with faculty and graduate students: